drganghe/program-evaluation/README.md

 # PAF9174 Program Evaluation

 This is the website for the Program Evaluation class.
-I will share the slides, homework, and source files here.
+I share the slides, homework, and source files here.

 ## Acknowledgment